odrevet/fujiten/README.md

-Fujiten is a japanese dictionary application made with the flutter framework.
+Fujiten is a Japanese dictionary application made with the flutter framework.

 Definition and kanji comes from the EDICT dictionary, compiled as a database from the edict_database project.

 # Setup

-In order to fukiten to work, the Expression Datase and the Kanji Database are needed.
+In order to fujiten to work, the Expression Database and the Kanji Database are needed.

 The databases can be downloaded and installed from fujiten via the "settings/databases menu or by downloading the database manually from https://github.com/odrevet/edict_database